 Dreamworks/20th Century Fox

-At its core, "Commit to the Bit" is about dedication.
-It's the process of taking a concept, no matter how outlandish or nuanced, and giving it your all to bring it to life in the most authentic way possible.
+At its core, "Commit to the Bit" is about dedication to the joke or the idea.
+It's the process of taking a concept, no matter how wild, and giving it your all to bring it to life.

 What Happens If You Don't Commit to the Bit?